cesaro/steroids/doc/design.rst

 Questions:
 - when the application exit(3)'s, should it call pthread_cancel for every thread still alive?
 - Can we return to the host from a thread different than main?
 - How can we reclaim the stack from the same thread ??
 - with the current implementation, how to detect a deadlock in the runtime?
+- we make copy of the pointers stdio, stderr, and stdin inside the guest and initialize it the beginning, but this won't work if someones wants to modify the value of these pointers.
+How to deal in general with the problem of having variables in the libc that are accessible in the program?

 continue here: